Antonio447-cloud/web-solution-with-wordpress-and-lvm/README.md

 `sudo vi /etc/fstab`

-Then we paste both UUIDs on our /etc/fstab.
+We paste both UUIDs on our /etc/fstab using the following format:

-**NOTE**: *Remember to remove the leading and ending quotes of each of the "apps-lv" and "logs-lv" UUIDs when adding them to the /etc/fstab file.
-We use the following format:*

 ![uuid-changed](./images/uuid-changed.png)

+**NOTE**: *Remember to remove the leading and ending quotes of each of the "apps-lv" and "logs-lv" UUIDs when adding them to the /etc/fstab file.*

 We test the configuration and reload daemon: